biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

  $ diagnosis  : chr  "nonIBD" "CD" "nonIBD" "CD" ...
  ```

-Check for NAs in `metadata` that will later cause issues with the PERMANOVAs:
+Check for NAs in `metadata`, since these will cause issues later in PERMANOVA tests:
 ```
 sapply(metadata, function(x) sum(is.na(x)))
 ```